Welcome to part 2 of our Ronda Rousey retrospective.

 After Strikeforce was dissolved into the UFC, Ronda was immediately promoted to the undisputed champion.
-Her first fight in the UFC would be a title defense.
+Her first fight in the UFC would be a title defence.
 Rousey had already figured out her formula, and it would continue to work in the UFC for her next six fights.
-Barring one three round outing against her nemesis Tate, she would take care of business in the first round.
+Barring one three-round outing against her nemesis Tate, she would take care of business in the first round.

 UFC 193: Rousey vs. Holm

-On November 15th, 2015, in Melbourne, Australia at UFC 193, Ronda Rousey stepped into the octagon to complete seventh title defense.
-Her opponent: Holly Holm; as luck would have it, a multiple time world boxing champion.
+On November 15th, 2015, in Melbourne, Australia at UFC 193, Ronda Rousey stepped into the octagon to complete seventh title defence.
+Her opponent: Holly Holm; as luck would have it, a multiple-time world boxing champion.
 Correct me if I’m wrong, but November 15th, a Sunday in Australia, was in fact “any given day”.

 During an Ellen appearance in February of 2016, the topic of the Holm fight was eventually broached by the host.
 Ronda’s entire demeanour changes.
 Despite the hair, makeup and expensive dress, the memory stirs up a primal sensation in Ronda.
 Beyond the hype, this is the real Ronda Rousey; in this very moment, pure and undiluted.

 Eventually, tears burst through the dam, and Ronda was reduced to an emotional wreck on live television.
 Once more she was that teenage girl who curled up in the stands in Brazil and cried her heart out.
 She relayed her immediate thoughts after the loss: “what am I if I’m not this?”.